eclipse-glsp/glsp-website-source/content/documentation/modelLoading/content.md

 </br>

 In the GLSP Workflow example there is also an example, in which the source model is a JSON file that contains the GModel directly.
-In such a scenario, you can use the plain GModelState and the JsonFileGModelLoader.
+In such a scenario, you can use the plain GModelState and the JsonFileGModelStorage.

-Once the source model has been loaded into the model state, the GLSP server invokes the configured `GModelFactory` to derive the graphical model from the source model and issues model update for the client. (see [Graphical Model Generation]({{< ref "modelGeneration" >}}))
+Once the source model has been loaded into the model state, the GLSP server invokes the configured `GModelFactory` to derive the graphical model from the source model and issues model update for the client (see [Graphical Model Generation]({{< ref "modelGeneration" >}})).